Angus Cameron (American politician): Political career

-In 1857 Cameron moved to La Crosse, Wisconsin, where he continued his legal and banking careers.
+In 1857, Cameron moved to La Crosse, Wisconsin, where he continued his legal and banking careers.
 Initially a Whig, he joined the Republican Party when it was founded in the mid-1850s.
-He served in the Wisconsin State Senate from 1863 to 1864 and 1871 to 1872.
+He was twice elected to the Wisconsin Senate, serving first in the 1863 and 1864 terms, then again in 1871 and 1872.
 He was a delegate to the 1864 National Union National Convention.
-From 1866 to 1867 he served in the Wisconsin State Assembly, and he was Speaker of the Assembly in the 1867 session.
+He was elected to two terms in the Wisconsin State Assembly, serving in the 1866 and 1867 terms; he was elected speaker of the Assembly for the 1867 term.

 Cameron also served on the University of Wisconsin Board of Regents from 1866 to 1875, and helped found Christ Church of La Crosse.

-In February 1875 the Wisconsin State Legislature, in joint session, elected Cameron to the United States Senate, and he served from March 4, 1875 to March 3, 1881.
+In February 1875 the Wisconsin Legislature, in joint session, elected Cameron to the United States Senate, and he served from March 4, 1875, to March 3, 1881.
 He did not seek reelection in 1881.
 During this term he was appointed chairman of a committee to investigate alleged election fraud in South Carolina during the disputed United States presidential election of 1876.

 In February 1881 Senator Matthew H. Carpenter died in office, and on March 10 Cameron was elected to complete the remaining four years of his six-year term.
 Cameron took his seat on March 14, and served until March 3, 1885.
 He was not a candidate for reelection in 1885.

-Death and legacy

-After leaving the Senate Cameron returned to his banking and legal interests.
-He died in La Crosse on March 30, 1897, and was buried at Oak Grove Cemetery in La Crosse.
+After leaving the U.S. Senate, Cameron returned to his banking and legal interests.
+Cameron died in La Crosse on March 30, 1897.

+Personal life and legacy

+Angus Cameron was the seventh of 11 known children born to Scottish immigrants Duncan and Sarah (née McColl) Cameron.

+Angus Cameron began his legal career in partnership with his eldest brother, Hugh Cameron, who later became one of the most prominent lawyers in Wisconsin.
+Another elder brother, Daniel Cameron, became a physician and served as county judge in Ontonagon County, Michigan, before his sudden death in 1856.

+Angus Cameron's younger brother, Dugald D. Cameron, also came to La Crosse, Wisconsin, represented La Crosse for two terms in the Wisconsin State Assembly in the 1850s, and served as a Union Army surgeon in the American Civil War.

+Angus Cameron married Mary Papillon Baker on February 21, 1856, at Urbana, New York; her grandfather Samuel Baker was a Revolutionary War soldier and a first cousin of U.S. president Martin Van Buren.
+They had no known children.

-Cameron Park in downtown La Crosse was named for him.
-The village of Cameron, in Barron County, was also named for him.
+The village of Cameron, in Barron County, Wisconsin, was named for him.